danielruss/codingsystems/README.md

 Thank you to the organization the actually provide the data:
 * The US SOC and SIC data came from the U.S. Bureau of Labor Statistics and O\*Net
 * The Canadian NOC Data came from Statistics Canada

+If you would like to make a contribution, I'm happy to add your coding system and credit you in the notes.